ngardiner/gemini_mcp_firefox/README.md

 # Gemini MCP Client (Firefox Extension)

-This is a lightweight Firefox extension that monitors `gemini.google.com` for chat responses from Gemini.
-It aims to detect and intercept tool calls made by Gemini, forwarding them to a local Python script via Native Messaging.
-The Python script can then process these calls and optionally send responses back to the extension to be injected into Gemini.
+This is a lightweight Firefox extension that brings MCP capability to the Gemini Web Interface.
+It aims to detect and intercept tool calls made by Gemini, process these calls and optionally send responses back to Gemini.

+Full credit to SuperAssistant for the initial inspiration.
+I created this interface after experiencing performance issues with the MCP-SuperAssistant extension on Chrome, which led me to make certain architectural changes to ensure these and other MCP-SuperAgent issues were addressed:
+   * This project uses Firefox, which is considerably lighter than Chrome in terms of plugin architecture
+   * This project allows multiple MCP Servers to be defined, which provides greater flexibility
+   * This project doesn't remove Gemini's ability to call the native Workspace capabilities
+   * This project uses a back-end Python script for the processing of calls and responses, minimising the overhead experienced when trying to process these in browser extension space

 ## Core Functionality

-*   Injects a content script into `gemini.google.com`.
-*   Uses a `MutationObserver` to watch for new messages in the chat.
+*   The Python script manages MCP server connectivity and orchestrates tool discovery (`tools/list`) for configured MCP servers.
-*   Identifies potential tool-related `<code>` blocks within new messages using CSS selectors.
+*   Browser extension monitors chat responses on `gemini.google.com`, and identifies potential tool-related `<code>` blocks within new messages.
-*   Extracts the raw `textContent` from these `<code>` blocks and any associated `data-call-id` attributes found on the element or its parent.
-*   This raw text content and `call_id` are sent to the Python native host, without further parsing or validation in JavaScript.
-*   The background script forwards this data to the Python native host script (`mcp_native_host.py`).
-*   The Python script is responsible for parsing the `raw_xml` (the textContent from the `<code>` block) to determine if it's a valid tool call, extract tool names, parameters, and the `call_id` from the XML content itself.
+*   The Python script is responsible for parsing the tool calls to determine if it's a valid tool call, extract tool names, parameters, and the `call_id` from the XML content itself.
-*   The Python script orchestrates tool discovery (`tools/list`) and tool execution by delegating to the `fastmcp` library (currently using an internal mock of `fastmcp` for development).
-*   **Visual DOM Markers:** After a `<code>` element's content is sent from the content script, the element is marked with `data-mcp-processed="true"`.
-*   The Python script logs its actions and can send responses (tool results or errors) back to the extension.
 *   The architecture supports bidirectional communication, allowing the Python script to send a response back to the extension, which can then inject it into the Gemini chat window and auto-submit.

 ## Setup Instructions